 Saloon Doors traditionally have double action hinges.
 There are two main type of double action hinges- Gravity Hinges and Spring Hinges.
 Both hinge styles offer the double action feature but they operate differently.
 Let's discuss the best hinges for your saloon doors.

-Premium Grade Gravity Hardware- Available in Brass finish only
+Option #2: Premium Grade Gravity Hardware- Available in Brass finish only

 The premium grade hardware is available in a brass finish only.
 The premium grade gravity hardware can hold heavier doors.
 Again these hinges use gravity to bring the doors back to a center closed position.
-When the doors are opened they are pushed up a ramp, when released they ride back down the ramp.
+When the doors are opened they are pushed up a ramp, when released the doors ride back down the ramp.
 At the bottom of the ramp the doors are in the center (closed) position.
 These hinges offer a “hold open” feature at 90 degrees.
 These hinges mount to the top and bottom of the doors.
-These hinges do require a gap between the top jamb bracket and top door pivot assembly to allow the door(s) to operate properly, allowing the hinges to rotate to the hold open position.
+These hinges do require a gap between the top pivot bracket and top pivot assembly, this allows the doors to rise up the ramp on the bottom hinge assembly.

-Commercial Grade Hardware
+Options #3 - #5: Commercial Grade Hardware

 These hinges use a spring to pull the doors back to center.
 You can adjust the tension on the spring for a faster or slower return on the doors.
 The spring hinges are Non-Hold Open.
 These hinges mount between the door and door frame and they will allow for the tallest doors.
-These hinges are a little bit noisier on their application because of the strong springs.
+These hinges are a noisier on their application because of the strong springs and metal contact.
 These hinges are perfect for restaurants that need to have the doors always closed to comply with local or state code.

 Please Note: Not every hardware type is available on every door style or size.
 The website will determine what hardware is a fit for your chosen door design and sizing.